-Often when surveying respondents, you will already have data from your list of contacts that you'd like to include with your survey data without having to ask for this information again.
-You can use prepopulation in SurveyGizmo to verify and update contact information or bring in details to use in logic conditions to determine which questions are asked.
+Often when surveying respondents, you will already have data from your list of contacts that you'd like to include with your survey data.

-We have several options to prepopulate your surveys with data you already have!
-Below we'll review each method, the strengths and weaknesses of each method, and a summary of the overall usage.
-Follow the links to full tutorial to get step-by-step instructions for prepopulating surveys.
+We have several options to pre-populate your surveys with data you already have!
+Below we'll review each method, the strengths and weaknesses of each method, and a summary of how each works.
+Follow the links to the tutorials for each pre-population option to get step-by-step instructions for pre-populating surveys.

 Email Campaign Contact Fields

-Email Campaign Contacts Fields are fully integrated into your surveys and are the simplest of prepopulation methods.
-The following fields can be populated.
-A contact can have the following 30 fields associated with it:
+Email Campaign Contacts Fields are fully integrated into your surveys and are the simplest of pre-population methods.
+Each contact has the following 30 fields that can be populated with external data: